 Seichi Kaigi issue 22 features an interview with Izuki (伊月 @bluetwintail), who leads fan-initiated Lucky Star activity in Kuki and Satte, Saitama Prefecture, and established a paradigm for local government anime tourism engagement when the series first aired over ten years ago.

-Danro published an article by Kawashima Tarō in which the researcher outlines trends in anime tourism, with emphasis on the point that it is a relatively low-cost and potentially high-return marketing opportunity for local governments.
+Danro published an article by Kawashima Tarō in which the researcher outlines trends in seichijunrei, with emphasis on the point that it is a relatively low-cost and potentially high-return marketing opportunity for local governments.
 He goes on to put it in the broader context of pop culture tourism, tracing media-induced travel back to Genji Monogatari.

 The upcoming weekend and following week will be a busy time for Hibike!
 Euphonium pilgrims in Uji, Kyoto Prefecture.
 On June 2, the Yōkoso Festival—a fan event encompassing dōjinshi sales, panel discussions, cosplay, concert and stamp rally—will be held at the Uji City Cultural Center.
 This is a an all ages event, free and open to the public.
 The city of Uji is also holding a digital stamp rally from June 1 to 4, in which participants must visit specific locations in the city and tag them on Instagram, with Liz to Aoi Tori prizes for those who complete it.
 Hibike!
 Euphonium character panels will be set up in locations around the city on June 5, as fans and the general public head to Uji for Agata Matsuri, which begins in the late evening and continues into the early hours of the next day.